SherbyRobotics/racecar/images/README.md

 # RaspberryPi3 image
 1. Install [Ubuntu Mate 18.04 for RPI3](https://ubuntu-mate.org/download/) with login name `racecar`
-2. In Network Manager, edit "Wired connection 1":
+2. In Network Manager, edit "Wired connection 1" and rename it to "Wired connection 192.168.10.1":
     1. In IPv4 settings, set connection type to Manual instead of Automatic (DHCP)
     2. Add address `192.168.10.1` with mask `24`, leave Gateaway field empty
     3. Click Save